HadrienR/label-tracker/README.md

 # label-tracker

-Small script to help track velocity per label on a Pivotal Tracker projects.
+Small script to help track velocity per label on a Pivotal Tracker project.

-## How to run
+## How to use it

 - Navigate to the /label-tracker folder
 - Run the following in your command line interface: